marcellomontemagno/react-ufo/README.md

   <br/>
   UFO - Use fetch orderly
   <br/>
-  `react-ufo` helps you handle data fetching in React with no fuss
+  A simple React hook to help you with data fetching
 </p>

 ## Introduction

-When updating a UI with data retrieved from a remote server a lot of things can go wrong
+[Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [Axios](https://www.npmjs.com/package/axios) help you fetching data but when you need to link the status of a request to your React state you are on your own.

-- You will need to handle `loading` and `error` state
+Handling the UI state related to a request can be repetitive and error-prone, especially if you have to

-- You might have two or more requests depending on each other
+- handle related requests within the same component
-- You might want to abort pending requests in certain conditions
+- ignore requests results after your component is unmounted
-- You might have to handle race conditions
+- abort requests in certain conditions

-At first sight, these problems seem no big deal but things get out of control quite easily.
+- handle race conditions

-Taking advantage of React hooks `react-ufo` helps you deal with all this complexity.
+Taking advantage of React hooks `react-ufo` helps you deal with this complexity.

 ## Installation

 `npm install --save react-ufo`